Quick Links

 DECLARATION OF BUSINESS INTERESTS AND OTHER GOVERNANCE INFORMATION

-Ian Haynes, chair of governors
+ANDREW BROWN, chair of governors

 Andrew grew up in Redbridge on the edge of London but has lived in Buckinghamshire for the last 30 years.
 He studied Computer Science at City University in London and initially he worked in the design and development of computer systems mainly for the banking industry including a stint based in Singapore.
 Andrew changed in the mid-90s to marketing, but still in the software industry, and he has undertaken a wide range of business marketing roles for global organisations.
 Until his retirement he was Marketing Director for the payments business within NCR.